 Write the above points down in anticipation of your review as this may help with your preparation.

-As a Participant of the NDIS you have the option to have a support during your Plan Review.
+As a Participant of the NDIS, you have the option to have support during your Plan Review.
 Support may be a friend, family member or carer.
 If you don’t have anyone to support you during your review you can seek the assistance of a Local Area Coordinator (LAC) or a Support Coordinator from a registered partner.
-United Disability have Support Coordinators and are happy to help.
+United Disability Care has Support Coordinators and is happy to help.